Yu the Great: Great Flood legend

-Apocryphal stories

-In a mythical version of this story, presented in Wang Jia's 4th-century AD work Shi Yi Ji, Yu is assisted in his work by a yellow dragon (黃龍) and a black turtle (玄龜) (not necessarily related to the Black Tortoise (玄武) in Chinese mythology).
+In a retold version of this story as presented in Wang Jia's Shi Yi Ji (4th century AD), Yu is assisted in his work by a yellow dragon and a black turtle (not necessarily related to the Black Tortoise in Chinese mythology).
 Another local myth says that Yu created the Sanmenxia in the Yellow River by cutting a mountain ridge with a divine battle-axe to control flooding.
 This is perhaps a reference to a meteorite stone—something hard enough to etch away at the hard bedrock of Mount Longmen.

 Traditional stories say that Yu sacrificed a great deal of his body to control the floods.
-For example, his hands were said to be thickly callused, and his feet were completely covered with calluses.
+For example, his hands were said to be thickly calloused, and his feet were completely covered with calluses.
 In one common story, Yu had only been married four days when he was given the task of fighting the flood.
 He said goodbye to his wife, saying that he did not know when he would return.
 During the thirteen years of flooding, he passed by his own family's doorstep three times, but each time he did not return inside his own home.
 The first time he passed, he heard that his wife was in labor.
 The second time he passed by, his son could already call out to his father.
 His family urged him to return home, but he said it was impossible as the flood was still going on.
 The third time Yu was passing by, his son was more than ten years old.
 Each time, Yu refused to go in the door, saying that as the flood was rendering countless number of people homeless, he could not rest.

 Yu supposedly killed Gonggong's minister Xiangliu, a nine-headed snake monster.

 Nine Provinces

 Emperor Shun, who reigned after Yao, was so impressed by Yu's engineering work and diligence that he passed the throne to Yu instead of to his own son.
 Yu is said to have initially declined the throne, but was so popular with other local lords and chiefs that he agreed to become the new emperor, at age 53.
-He established a capital at Anyi (安邑), the ruins of which are in modern Xia County in southern Shanxi Province, and founded what would be called the Xia dynasty, traditionally considered China's first dynasty.
+He established a capital at Anyi (安邑), the ruins of which are in modern Xia County in southern Shanxi and founded what would be called the Xia, traditionally considered China's first dynasty.